Glossary Of Estate Planning Terms (2012)

 Gross Estate: The total value, for estate tax purposes, of everything in which one has an ownership interest at the time of death.

-Guardianship: Court proceeding initiated to supervise management of the personal affairs (e.g. living accommodations, nursing home selection) of a minor or an incapacitated person.
-In some states the term “guardianship” also refers to the procedure used to manage property and legal affairs of such a person.
+Guardianship: Court proceeding initiated to supervise the management of the personal affairs (e.g. living accommodations, nursing home selection) of a minor or an incapacitated person.
+In some states, the term “guardianship” also refers to the procedure used to manage the property and legal affairs of such a person.
 (Referred to in some states, e.g. Virginia, as a “Conservatorship.”)

 Heir: The person entitled to distribution of an asset or property interest under applicable state law, in the absence of a Will or Trust.
 (Note that “heir” and “beneficiary” are not synonymous, though they may refer to the same individual in a particular case.)
 Your heirs are the ones who will inherit your property if you die with no valid Will or Trust in effect.

 Inheritance Tax: Tax imposed by some states on the amount received by a particular heir or beneficiary.
 Maryland has an inheritance tax; Virginia and the District of Columbia do not.